MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 Once you have a distribution group, click the group entry in the table to add testers and apps to the group.

-To add testers to your new shared distribution group, select the **Testers** tab and enter the emails of the desired testers.
+To add testers to your new shared distribution group, select the **Testers** tab and enter the emails of the testers.

-To add apps to your new shared distribution group, select the **Apps** tab and enter the name of the desired apps that this group should have access to.
+To add apps to your new shared distribution group, select the **Apps** tab and enter the name of the apps that this group should have access to.

 ## Managing Users in a Distribution Group
 ### Adding testers